Gassandrid/ewan.my/content/Notes/Neuropsychopharmacology/PPAP.md

   - "[[norepinephrine]]"
 brain-regions: []
 processes: []
+date: 2026-02-18T14:37:04-05:00
+updated: 2026-02-18T15:55:12-05:00
 ---
-# (–)-PPAP

-PPAP is a catecholamine activity enhancer (CAE) — a mechanistically distinct class from conventional stimulants.
+catecholamine activity enhancer (CAE), mechanistically distinct class from conventional stimulants.
 Rather than forcing dopamine/norepinephrine release or blocking reuptake, it enhances the spontaneous activity of catecholaminergic neurons that are already firing.
 The result is context-dependent stimulation: it amplifies task-relevant catecholaminergic activity without forcing global arousal.
-No recreational value, no crash, no compulsive redosing — purely functional.
+No recreational value, no crash, no compulsive redosing, just pure function.
 Effects plateau and cap at around 40mg, so higher doses are wasted.
 Duration is 4–8 hours.
-Combined with [[Lisdexamfetamine]], punding/stereotypy increases noticeably — getting stuck on tasks or repetitive behaviors — which is manageable and sometimes useful for deep work.
+Combined with [[Lisdexamfetamine]], punding/stereotypy increases noticeably; getting stuck on tasks or repetitive behaviors, which is manageable and sometimes useful for deep work.

-**Dose**: 20mg as-needed (effects plateau at 40mg) **Cycling**: As-needed only — no daily dosing required **Stacks**: [[Lisdexamfetamine]] (monitor for increased punding), [[BPAP]], [[Selegiline]] **Notes**: Context-dependent stimulant.
+Context-dependent stimulant.
 No recreational value.
 Effects cap at 40mg.